montilab/Xposome/README.md

-# Xposome Portal
+# The Xposome Portal

-Requires data directory: contact maintainer for access
+Chemical Screening using high-throughput transcriptomics assays

+Visit our Github repo at https://montilab.github.io/Xposome/